BluG02/Posture-Guardian/README.md

 We wanted to collect 7-days data and visualize it, but we don't have enough time to test 7-days.

-+ notification for future revision in state_manager, some "fist" variables are included in, it doesnt't matter now for process.
++ notification for future revision
+In state_manager and main module etc.. , some "fist" variables are included in, it doesnt't matter now for process.
 But in the future when you want to use this with some extra functions, you maybe re-type this "fist" to "victory" variable first.